fontsource/fontsource/README.md

 ## Licensing

-It is important to always read the license for every font that you use.
+Always make sure to read the license for each font you use.
 Most of the fonts in the collection use the SIL Open Font License, v1.1.
 Some fonts use the Apache 2 license.
 The Ubuntu fonts use the Ubuntu Font License v1.0.

 You can find their specific licenses on each package `README.md`.